trapti321/Credit-Card-Risk-HackerEarth/README.md

 ### Machine Learning Models
 We are experimenting with the following 3 gradient boosting algorithms to determine which one yields better results:
 * XGBoost
+     ## For the XGBoost model, we’ll tune the following hyperparameters, according to the official documentation:
+        n_estimators - The number of trees in the model max_depth - Maximum depth of a tree min_child_weight - Minimum sum of instance weight needed in a child gamma - Minimum loss reduction required to make a further partition on a leaf node of the tree learning_rate - Step size shrinkage used in the update to prevents overfitting

 * LightGBM
 * CatBoost